abingdonpta/abingdonpta/content/about/volunteer.md

 ---

-## Volunteer application Abingdon Elementary
+## Abingdon Elementary's Volunteer Application

 We also strongly recommend that parents and other community members complete a volunteer application with the school. **APS requires that all parents volunteering in the building complete a Volunteer Application**, including on-site PTA volunteers.